Yukawa theory in non-perturbative regimes: towards confinement, exact $\beta$-function and conformal phase: Dyson-Schwinger equations of Yukawa theory

-where $\Delta_\phi(x,y)$ the 2P-correlation function of the scalar field discussed in the preceding section but taking into account fermionic contributions and $G_1(x)$ the 1P-correlation function of the scalar field.
+where $G_2(x,y)$ the 2P-correlation function of the scalar field discussed in the preceding section but taking into account fermionic contributions and $G_1(x)$ the 1P-correlation function of the scalar field.
 Similarly, $Q(x,y)$ and $W_q(x,y)$ are defined in (\ref{eq:def}).
 We recognize from this set of equations that a pure scalar-field solution works if we take the ordering $\lambda\gg Y_f$.
-This would imply that the beta function of the theory is well described by the one of the scalar sector at the leading order.